 When a loan is charged off, the credit is applied to the loan note asset account (the loan note), lowering the value of the asset.
 The debit is applied to the bad debts expense account, raising the balance of that account.
 Bad debts expense is a common account, but your company may call it something different.

-While tax breaks are great, remember that even if the write-off is accounted for and offset, the offset will be less than or equal to the amount lost on the loan.
-Therefore, uncollectible loans and write-offs should always be avoided.
+While tax breaks are great, remember that even if the charge-off is accounted for and offset, the offset will be less than or equal to the amount lost on the loan.
+Therefore, uncollectible loans and charge-offs should always be avoided.

 Capital Gains and Losses